 - Prospective assessment of risk points in the medication use process

 - Promotion of a culture of safety across the health system

 - Pharmacy and hospital committees

 - Involvement in professional organizations at a state and national level

 - Completion of an ASHP-accredited PGY1 pharmacy residency program.

 - Eligibility for licensure in the state of Wisconsin by September.

-- A total of three writing projects completed during the PGY1 residency year should be condensed into a single file and uploaded in the Supplemental Documents section of PhORCAS.
-Examples of supplemental writing materials include monographs, medication use evaluations, guidelines, protocols, or formal drug information questions.
+- A total of 2 original writing projects completed during the PGY1 residency year should be condensed into a single file and uploaded in the Supplemental Documents section of PhORCAS.
+Examples of supplemental writing materials include monographs, medication use evaluations, guidelines, protocols, formal drug information questions, or newsletter articles.